borglandlab/RunningWheel/WheelAnalsis_Windows.md

 1. Location of the Running Wheel Python code
 2. Location of the Running Wheel MATLAB code.
 This is found in a folder called "WheelAnalysis" under a folder called "MATLAB" in the "Code" folder.
 3. Location of the general MATLAB folder
-    1. This found in "Documents" and on my computer, I click on a "MATLAB" folder that is found within a folder entitled "MATLAB".
+    1. This is found in "Documents" and on my computer, I click on a "MATLAB" folder that is found within a folder entitled "MATLAB".
 4. Location where you would like to store your Spinner data
 5. Primary location to save your MATLAB data
 6. Secondary location to save your MATLAB data
 7. Timezone for both Python and MATLAB
 8. The email address that you will use to send and receive data from the running wheels - this must be a gmail account (create an account specifically for your running wheels)
-9. The app specific password for the above email address (You will need to generate an app specific password with gmail that you can then use each time)
+9. The app specific password for the above email address (You will need to generate an [app specific password](https://support.google.com/mail/answer/185833?hl=en) with gmail that you can then use each time)
 10. The email address that you want to receive emergency messages about your running wheels (your personal email address)
-11. The duration each running wheel can go without sending an email (if the running wheels are set to send an email every hour, then I set this to 3 hours).
+11. The duration each running wheel can go without sending an email (if the running wheels are set to send an email every hour, then we set this to 3 hours).
 This means that if 3 hours elapses without a particular running wheel transmitting data then an alert message will be sent to your personal email address to notify you.
-12. Number of running wheels (mouse spinners) you will be using.
+12. Number of running wheels (mouse spinners) you will be using - see important note below on ABA protocol.
 13. The first day of the experiment (Must be entered in following the format of DD/MM/YYYY - ex, 01/01/2022 for January first, 20222)
 14. After entering in all of this information you will need to select the button to run at the end of start up to set everything up.
 * For the locations where you would like to save data you can use the folders provided, or select different folders based on your preferences.
-For example, we made our secondary MATLAB saving location to DropBox.
+For example, we made our secondary MATLAB saving location to be DropBox.

 ### Running Wheel with ABA protocol
 In addition to the information above, you will also be asked to enter in the following information:
 1. Location of the ABA worksheet template, which is included within the downloaded zip file.
 2. The trial number.
-3. THe first day of acclimation (assumes two days for acclimation, so make sure it's two days before your baseline starts.
+3. The first day of acclimation (assumes two days for acclimation, so make sure it's two days before your baseline starts.
 Again, follow the above format for entering in a date).
+4. It is important to note that if you are running the ABA experiment, then the mouse weight analysis is setup for 8 running wheels (16 mice in total).
+If you plan to use a different number of mice then you will need to edit the matlab files "MouseWeight_Analysis.m" and "MouseWeight_Tables.m", found in the folder called "MouseWeight".
+They must also follow this order:
+    1. Ad Lib with running wheel
+    2. Ad Lib with dummy wheel
+    3. Food restricted with running wheel (ABA)
+    4. Food restricted with dummy wheel
+    5. Ad Lib with running wheel
+    6. Ad Lib with dummy wheel
+    7. Food restricted with running wheel (ABA)
+    8. Food restricted with dummy wheel
+    9. Ad Lib with running wheel
+    10. Ad Lib with dummy wheel
+    11. Food restricted with running wheel (ABA)
+    12. Food restricted with dummy wheel
+    13. Ad Lib with running wheel
+    14. Ad Lib with dummy wheel
+    15. Food restricted with running wheel (ABA)
+    16. Food restricted with dummy wheel
-4. Location of MATLAB code for analyzing the mouse weight.
+5. Location of MATLAB code for analyzing the mouse weight.
 This is found in a folder called "MouseWeight" under a folder called "MATLAB" in the "Code" folder.
 * For the locations where you would like to save data you can use the folders provided, or select different folders based on your preferences.
 For example, before running the setup, we moved the ABA_template.xlsx file to DropBox, allowing us to access the generated ABA file from various devices.

 ## Running the Running Wheel GUI
 When you open the Running Wheel GUI, it will first ask you to select the location of the Running Wheel Python code.
 This is because the directory that contains all the paths, directories, and file names is found in this location.
 After selecting this the GUI will have access to all the information that you entered in through the setup GUI.
 Depending on whether or not you are following the ABA protocol you will use one of two different GUIs.

 ### Running Wheel (stand alone)
-1. Data Download - will download your data received from the running wheels by the running wheel email address, and create excel workbooks containing this datat that matlab will then use for analysis.
+1. Data Download - will download your data received from the running wheels by the running wheel email address, and create excel workbooks containing this data that matlab will then use for analysis.
 2. Data Transfer - No Wifi - will transfer the data if you are following the no wifi protocol that is outlined below.
 3. Data Analysis - will analyze the data that has been downloaded, creating a matlab structure containing the distance travelled and and the velocity.
-4. Plot Graphs - will create graphs for each running wheel showing the distance travelled and the velocity.
+4. Plot Graphs - will create graphs using MATLAB for each running wheel showing the distance travelled and the velocity.
 * The next buttons are combinations of the above three buttons
 5. Data Download and Analysis
 6. Data Analysis and Plot Graphs